odoo/documentation/accounting/bank/feeds/coda.rst

 After having imported your first file, the Odoo accounting dashboard will automatically propose you to import more files for your bank.
-For the next import, you don’t need to go to the **More** button anymore, you can directly click on the link **Import Statement**.
+For the next import, you don't need to go to the **More** button anymore, you can directly click on the link **Import Statement**.

 .. image:: media/coda03.png